-How to Integrate Hydrotherapy into a Veterinary Practice
+How To Integrate Hydrotherapy Into A Veterinary Practice

-This article will discuss ways in which you can integrate an underwater treadmill into your veterinary practice and the key essentials you should consider in choosing the system that is ideal for you.
+Find out how you can integrate an underwater treadmill into your veterinary practice and the key essentials you should consider in choosing the system that is ideal for you.

 One of the first things to consider is how to use the underwater treadmill in your facility.
 The most common reason is for post-operative rehabilitation due to orthopedic or neurologic issues, such as cranial cruciate ligament tears or intervertebral disc disease.